Venticord/Venticord/.a_read/README.md

 [Check it out here](https://github.com/josiauh/Vencord)

-If you HAVE used Venticord in the last few years (that it was supported) and updated it WON'T work anymore (bricked)
+If you HAVE used Venticord in the last few years (that it was supported) UNINSTALL and go back to vencord.

 -- Josiah --